 Buds of Sativa dominant plants have a very different effect, as they create uplifting and much more cerebral effects.
 These characteristics make sativa plants far better for use during the daytime, and indicas are far better for unwinding during the nighttime.

-As we mentioned before, weed plants resulting from feminized seeds are rarely purebred Indica or Sativa plants because most feminized seeds on the market contain the genetics of both indicas and sativas.
+As we mentioned before, weed plants resulting from feminized seeds are rarely purebred Indica or Sativa plants.
+Most feminized seeds on the market contain the genetics of both indicas and sativas.

-Another critical aspect in terms of the effects that a specific cannabis plant produces is, of course, terpenes, which are compounds that greatly influence both the flavor and aroma of each given strain of cannabis.
+Another critical aspect in terms of the effects that a specific cannabis plant produces is, of course, terpenes.
+These compounds greatly influence the flavor and aroma of each given strain of cannabis.

 Many terpenes help to produce the precise effect of every strain.
 So, if you want your cannabis plants to have a specific effect or taste/aroma, it’s essential to consider terpenes.

 Even though feminized seeds offer many advantages compared to regular seeds.
 Cultivating them into bud-bearing plants isn’t a piece of cake.

 Most feminized seeds create photoperiod weed plants, which means they enter the flowering stage once there is a time change in daylight and darkness.